rosbit/go-epy/README.md

 #### 3. Starlark calls Go function

 Starlark calling Go function is also easy.
-In the Go code, make a golang function as Starlark built-in func by calling `MakeBuiltinFunc("funcname", function)`.
+In the Go code, make a Golang function as Starlark built-in function by calling `MakeBuiltinFunc("funcname", function)`.
 There's the example:

 ```go
 package main